LeoTorresGon/LeoTorresGon/README.md

-## Hi there 👋, welcome to my Github Profile
+# Hi there 👋, welcome to my Github Profile

-### 👨‍🎓 About Me
+## 👨‍🎓 About Me
-- Currently learning Kotlin and Java
+- Currently learning Kotlin and Java.
+- Looking to work with Backend Development.
+- How to reach me -> [Linkedin](https://www.linkedin.com/in/leonardo-torres-835849250/)

 <!--
 **LeoTorresGon/LeoTorresGon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.